kstenerud/concise-encoding/cbe-specification.md

 Element byte ordering is according to the element type (big endian for UUID, little endian for everything else).

-#### Boolean array
+#### Boolean Array

-For boolean arrays, the elements (bits) are encoded in 8-bit chunks, with the first element of the array stored in the least significant bit of the first byte of the encoding.
+In boolean arrays, the elements (bits) are encoded in 8-bit chunks, with the first element of the array stored in the least significant bit of the first byte of the encoding.
 Unused trailing bits are cleared to 0.

 For example, the boolean array `{0,0,1,1,1,0,0,0,0,1,0,1,1,1,1}` would encode to `[1c 7a]` with a length of `15`.
 The encoded value can incidentally be directly read on little endian architectures into the multibyte unsigned integer value `0b111101000011100` (`0x7a1c`), such that the least significant bit of the unsigned integer representation is the first element of the array.

-#### Examples
+**Examples**:

     [95 68 0a 01 02 03 04 05] = byte (unsigned 8-bit) array {0x01, 0x02, 0x03, 0x04, 0x05}
     [95 6c 04 80 84 1e 00 81 84 1e 00] = uint32 array {2000000, 2000001}